 - 1. Select Help > Tools in Silk Central and download the Java Keyword Library Tool. - 2.
-Call the command line tool that is contained in the downloaded jar file with the following arguments: - java - -jar com.borland.silk.keyworddriven.jar - -upload - Library name of the library in Silk Central to be updated, or created if it does not yet exist. - Package name of the library package (zip archive) to be uploaded. - Hostname: port of the Silk Central front-end server. - Username of the Silk Central user. - Password of the Silk Central user. - Update information, describing the changes that were applied to the library, in quotes. - [-allowUsedKeywordDeletion], an optional flag to allow the deletion of keywords that are used in a test or keyword sequence.
-By default, an error is raised if used keywords are attempted to be deleted.
+Call the command line tool that is contained in the downloaded jar file with the following arguments: - java - -jar com.borland.silk.keyworddriven.jar - -upload - Library name of the library in Silk Central to be updated, or created if it does not yet exist. - Package name of the library package (zip archive) to be uploaded. - Hostname:port of the Silk Central front-end server. - Web-service token of the Silk Central user.
+Required for authentication.
+You can generate a web-service token in the User Settings page of Silk Central, which you can access by clicking on the user name in the Silk Central menu.